Draft Blakehurst and Kogarah Bay Wards Flood Study

 • TTY number: 133 677

-Georges River Council has completed a draft flood study to better understand overland flooding in the Blakehurst and Kogarah Bay Wards.
-This flood study helps us understand how stormwater behaves during heavy rainfall events.
-We want your feedback before we finalise the flood study.
+Georges River Council has completed a draft flood study to better understand overland flooding in the Blakehurst and Kogarah Bay Wards, including how stormwater behaves during heavy rainfall.

 About the draft flood study

 Heavy rainfall can sometimes overwhelm our stormwater drains, causing water to flow across roads and properties.
-This is called "overland flooding" and is different from river flooding.
+This is called overland flooding and is different from riverine (or mainstream) flooding.

 The draft Flood Study has been undertaken in accordance with the relevant legislation, guidelines and best practice.
 The flood study was carried out by Kellogg Brown & Root (KBR).